euxcet/thulearn2018/README.md

   learn clear
   ```

-  This command will **not** delete the exist files.
+  This command will **not** delete the existing files.
 It means the next time you try to download course files, all the files will be redownloaded, no matter whether you have downloaded them.